-To answer the first three questions, you need to do your research and find out what is already available in the market, who sells it and how much they sell it.
+To answer the first three questions, you need to do your research and find out what is already available in the market, who sells it, and how much they sell it.

 So, what I did to test my idea was the following:

-- I added banners (call to action boxes), in my articles and sidebar to redirect traffic to that page.
+- I added banners (call-to-action boxes) in my articles and sidebar to redirect traffic to that page.

-Make money through Affiliate Marketing
+7. Make Money Through Affiliate Marketing

-Last but not least, another way to make money from your blog is by selling other people’s products (digital or physical) for a commission.
+Another way to make money from your blog is by selling other people’s products (digital or physical) for a commission.

 This is generally known as affiliate marketing.
 Here is an overview of the process.